 How to buy

-The Guide can be delivered in electronic form, via PDF.
-Once your order is complete and verified, you will receive directions for access – usually within two hours.
+- The Guide can be delivered in electronic form, via PDF.

-The regular price of the 2020 Prospect Guide eBook is $19.95.
-It is now available, delivered electronically, in PDF form.
+The regular price of the 2021 Prospect Guide eBook is $19.95.
+It is now available the same day, delivered electronically, in PDF form.

 (Please see Ordering notes below.)